lanl/Nautilus/doc/sphinx/src/nuclei.rst

 and are beyond the scope of Nautilus.
 In terms of representation in software, elemental mixtures are often stored as a "nuclide" with some special value to indicate an elemental mixture instead of a specific nuclide.
-Typically the special value used to indicate an elemental mixture is setting :math:`A = 0`, but that can depend on how nuclide data in encoded in memory.
+Typically the special value used to indicate an elemental mixture is setting :math:`A = 0`, but that can depend on how nuclide data is encoded in memory.

 Excited States and Metastable States
 ---------------------------------------------------------------------------------------------------